luanalves2018/bees-test/readme.md

     - This project are using the Python 3.10.5 (https://www.python.org/downloads/release/python-3105/)
     - Clone the project for your preference directory
-    - Install the dependencies using the command pip install -r requirements.txt
+    - Install the dependencies using the command pip3 install -r requirements.txt

 Run the test